 Automation and robotics are being scaled to run procedures, diagnoses and interactions independently or semi-autonomously, optimising performance and productivity through leveraging patient data

 - High costs of implementation (human and monetary)

-- Cyber and service risks posed via access to and automation of systems
+- Cyber, human and service risks posed via data/patient access

 Migrating to the cloud